AlexTouvras/powerbi-portfolio/README.md

 ## Projects

 > These projects are in progress.
-I will add links and screenshots as each one is completed.
+I will add files as each one is completed.

 1. **01 – finance**
    High-level view of revenue, profit, and key sales KPIs over time and stock market reports

-5. **05 – Public Data Dashboard**
+5. **02 – Public Data Dashboard**
    A dashboard built on open data (e.g. sports, unemployment, or global indicators).

 ## Design system